 - Transporter - Transporting organization" or "transporter" means an organization or business that is licensed by the Illinois Department of Agriculture to transport cannabis on behalf of a cannabis business establishment or a community college licensed under the Illinois Community College Cannabis Vocational Training Pilot Program.

 Do State licenses need to be renewed?

 Yes.
 All licenses expire and are subject to the renewal provisions set forth in the Act.
 Adult-Use Dispensing Organization Licenses shall expire on March 31 of even-numbered years.
 Licensees must submit a renewal application as provided by the Illinois Department of Financial and Professional Regulation and pay the required renewal fee.

 What other agency oversight does the state have for social issues related to cannabis production, sale, and use?

 - The Restoring Our Communities (ROC) program will be created.
 The ROC program will be a performance incentive funding program for high-need, underserved communities throughout the state.

 - The purpose of the ROC program will be to directly address the impact of economic disinvestment and the historical use of criminal justice responses to community and individual needs by supporting local design and control of community-based responses to these impacts that can be accessed outside of the criminal justice system.

-- The ROC program will provide planning and implementation grants as well as technical assistance to collaborative groups that include human service providers and community-based organizations, individuals who have experienced the criminal justice system or other systems of state intervention, individuals who have been consumers of social programs administered by the state or local jurisdictions, and local leaders from all sectors.
+- The ROC program will provide planning and implementation grants as well as technical assistance to collaborative groups that include human service providers and community-based organizations, individuals who have experienced the criminal justice system or other systems of state intervention, and individuals who have been consumers of social programs administered by the state or local jurisdictions, and local leaders from all sectors.